Nauvoo Expositor: Mormon scholarly perspectives

-While most scholars agree that the destruction of the press was illegal, some Mormons have defended the destruction of the Expositor by Smith and the council, while other Mormons view the destruction as illegal.
+Most scholars agree that the destruction of the press was illegal, but today some scholars, often Mormons, have defended the destruction of the Expositor by Smith and the council.

-In her 1945 biography of Smith, No Man Knows My History, dissident Mormon historian Fawn Brodie described the destruction of the press as a "violation of the holy Constitution", opining that "It was a greater breach of political and legal discipline than the anti-Mormons could have hoped for."
-The following year, Brodie was excommunicated.
+In her 1945 biography of Smith, No Man Knows My History, dissident Mormon historian Fawn Brodie, who left the church in the 1930's, described the destruction of the press this way:

+"The Expositor was neither the first nor the last Illinois paper to be so destroyed.
+Burning abolitionist presses was something of a sport close to the Mason-Dixon line.
+But for a leader of a hated minority to indulge in this sport was not frontier license, but a violation of the holy Constitution.
+It was a greater breach of political and legal discipline than the anti-Mormons could have hoped for.
+Joseph could not have done better for his enemies, since he had at last given them a fighting moral issue."

-In 1963, Dallin H. Oaks, after serving as stake mission president in Chicago, was called as Second Counselor in the Stake Presidency.
-In 1965, Oaks, then a law professor at the University of Chicago Law School, published an article in the Utah Law Review in which he argued that while the destruction of the Expositors printing press was legally questionable, under the law of the time the newspaper could have been declared libelous and therefore a public nuisance by the Nauvoo City Council.
+In 1965, Dallin H. Oaks, then a law professor at the University of Chicago Law School and who would later become a Utah Supreme Court justice and LDS Church president, published an article in the Utah Law Review in which he argued that while the destruction of the Expositors printing press was legally questionable, under the law of the time the newspaper could have been declared libelous and therefore a public nuisance by the Nauvoo City Council.
 Oaks concludes it would have been legally permissible under the common law of the time for city officials to destroy, or "abate", the actual printed newspapers.
-However, he notes that there "was no legal justification in 1844 for the destruction of the Expositor press as a nuisance" and that its owners could have sued for damages; Oaks was president of Brigham Young University until 1980, when he was appointed to the Utah Supreme Court.
-In 1984, he resigned from the Court to be "called" to high levels of LDS Church leadership, as a member of both the Quorum of the Twelve Apostles and, later, First Presidency.
-The official church website cites the opinion of Oaks, asserting that "The Nauvoo City Council had reason to believe their actions were legal."
+However, he notes that there "was no legal justification in 1844 for the destruction of the Expositor press as a nuisance" and that its owners could have sued for damages;

 Other Mormon legal scholars, such as Edwin Firmage and R. Collin Mangrum, similarly concluded that "Whether or not the suppression of the Expositor was justified, such action may have exceeded the council's authority."

-Grant H. Palmer was a Mormon historian who authored the 2002 book An Insider's View of Mormon Origins; he was disfellowshipped two years later.
-After resigning in 2010, Palmer published an article on William Law in which he opined that Law was "the most credible and important person to have ever left the First Presidency".
-Palmer argues that William and Jane Law opposed Joseph Smith because he ordered the death of his enemies, married other men's wives, and sought to establish a kingdom within the United States.
+Grant H. Palmer was a Mormon historian who authored the 2002 book An Insider's View of Mormon Origins.
+After resigning from the church in 2010, Palmer published an article on William Law in which he opined that Law was "the most credible and important person to have ever left the First Presidency".
+Palmer argues that William and Jane Law opposed Joseph Smith because they claimed he ordered the death of his enemies, married other men's wives, and sought to establish a kingdom within the United States.